dchrostowski/investopedia_simulator_api/README.md

 ```

 ## More Info / Documentation ##
 This is a work in progress.
 I'll add more documentation as I continue developing.
-I also plan on making it a module and publishing to pip.
+I also plan on making this a module and publishing to pip.